The National Geospatial-Intelligence Agency (NGA), the World Leader in Geospatial Intelligence.

 NGA active duty military service members or reservists on active duty who are assigned to an NGA billet may apply for NGA-wide AONs if they are within 120 calendar days of retirement or separating from active duty or within 60 calendar days of terminal/transition leave start date.
 Reservists must be on active duty orders for at least 12 months and within four months (120 calendar days) of completing orders.

 All candidates will be considered without regard to race, color, religion, sex, national origin, age, marital status, disability, or sexual orientation.

 Pay is only part of the compensation you will earn working for the Federal Government.
 We offer a broad array of benefits programs and family friendly flexibilities to meet the needs of you and your family.
-Here are some highlights.
-Look for additional information along with links to pages that spell out the details below.
+Here are some of the highlights:

 New employees are automatically covered by the Federal Employees Retirement System (FERS).
 If you are transferring from another agency and covered by CSRS, you may continue in this program.
-More info: http://www.usajobs.gov/jobextrainfo.asp#retr
+Additional details can be found at: http://www.opm.gov/retirement-services/fers-information/

 NOTE: NGA utilizes all processes and procedures of the Defense Civilian Intelligence Personnel System (DCIPS).
 Non-executive NGA employees are assigned to five distinct pay bands based on the type and scope of work performed.
 The employee's base salary is established within their assigned pay band based on their unique qualifications.
 A performance pay process is conducted each year to determine a potential base pay salary increase and/or bonus.
 An employee's annual performance evaluation is a key factor in the performance pay process.
 Promotions may be conducted during the annual pay for performance process or throughout the year via the Assignment Opportunity Notices (AON).